Archomeda/csl-ambient-sounds-tuner/README.md

 If you happen to have one or more of these mods installed and enabled, you will be warned in the debug log (F7).
 Please do not report issues with these mods as they are incompatible.

+The following mods are **possibly incompatible**:
+- *[ARIS] Remove Cows* <br>
+  Note that this mod overwrites the sounds of the cows.
+This means that while this mod is active, Ambient Sounds Tuner might not able to change the sound and/or volume of cows.
+- *[ARIS] Remove Pigs* <br>
+  Note that this mod overwrites the sounds of the pigs.
+This means that while this mod is active, Ambient Sounds Tuner might not able to change the sound and/or volume of pigs.
+- *[ARIS] Remove Seagulls* <br>
+  Note that this mod overwrites the sounds of the seagulls.
+This means that while this mod is active, Ambient Sounds Tuner might not able to change the sound and/or volume of seagulls.

 ## Contributing
 I'm open for any contributions you can make.
 If you find a bug, create an issue